In this section

 We have to focus our efforts and resources on the biggest leaks that have the most impact on water supply.
 This ensures we’re saving the most water we can.

-Each week, we provide an update on our progress here.
+Each month, we provide an update on our progress to get the leaks backlog down to a sustainable level here.

 How we find leaks